mikiehan/lab-starter/assignments/setup/README.md

 using the same URL given above without "wget".
 Do make sure to place this box file under `assignments` directory.

-After downloading, again from the `assignments` directory, run the following three commands.
+After downloading, again from the `assignments` directory, run the following commands.

 ```vagrant box cs356-sp21-minilab --name cs356-sp21-minilab```